Tom2702/Fashion_Marketing_and_Sales_Analysis/README.md

 ### Empathize

 Stakeholders need a dashboard that does more than report sales.
-They need to know how marketing budget is performing and what tactical actions should be taken.
+They need to know how the marketing budget is performing and what tactical actions should be taken.

 Main stakeholder needs: